-How to Use Square for Recurring Payments And Invoices
+How To Use Square For Recurring Payments & Invoices

-Subscription-based business models seem to be everywhere these days.
-Emerging wine clubs, personal care-in-a-box subscriptions, wardrobe-of-the-month sites — even supporting a favorite podcast!
-Clearly, these types of businesses are finding success as people jump into subscriptions to save money, time, or just for the fun of getting a box in the mail.
+Subscription-based business models seem to be everywhere these days: emerging wine clubs, personal care-in-a-box subscriptions, wardrobe-of-the-month sites — even supporting a favorite podcast!
+These types of businesses are finding success as people jump into subscriptions to save money, time, or just for the fun of getting a box in the mail.
 And it’s not just cheese-of-the-month clubs anymore.
 Software as a Service (SaaS) subscriptions are booming in both business and personal markets.
 This environment is ripe for subscription business models, but you need the right tools to process recurring payments while protecting your business from security risks.

-Of course, businesses that serve a local market with more traditional recurring products and services like gyms, childcare, or home improvement services also rely on recurring payments for their revenue stream — whether that’s automatically charging a credit card or manually sending an invoice.
+Of course, businesses that serve a local market with more traditional recurring products and services (such as gyms, childcare, or home improvement services) also rely on recurring payments for their revenue streams — whether that’s automatically charging a credit card or manually sending an invoice.

 Choosing a payment processor for this type of business is not a light decision, so let’s take a look at what Square has to offer in terms of solutions geared for the recurring payment model.